soda-lsq/AdaPrune/README.md

-## AdaPrune: Adaptive Pruning Strategy Search for Large Language Models
+## Towards Efficient Adaptation of Post-Training Pruning Strategy in Large Language Models

-Code for our submission 'AdaPrune: Adaptive Pruning Strategy Search for Large Language Models'
+Code for our submission 'Towards Efficient Adaptation of Post-Training Pruning Strategy in Large Language Models'